|Nutrition Facts (per serving)|

 Super easy chocolate fudge is one of our most popular fudge recipes, not only because of the great flavor and texture but also because it is incredibly easy to make.
 Just mix the ingredients together, melt, and spread.

-- Optional: 1 cup pecans (or walnuts, chopped)
+1 cup coarsely chopped pecans or walnuts, optional

 Gather the ingredients.